rgulden/guldentech-docs/pages/pipeline.md

 ## Alerts for failures

-If you would like, we can configure alerts to the pipeline yaml file that will send you a email on conditions.
+If you would like, we can configure alerts to the pipeline yaml file that will send you an email on conditions.

 ```yaml
 stages: {}